Kolibri Games

-Kolibri Games GmbH is a German mobile games company based in Berlin, Germany.
+Kolibri Games GmbH (formerly Fluffy Fairy Games) is a German mobile games company based in Berlin, Germany.
 It was founded in 2016 by Daniel Stammler, Janosch Sadowski, Tim Reiter, Oliver Löffler and Sebastian Karasek as Fluffy Fairy Games.
 The company develops idle games for mobile devices and gained international recognition with their game Idle Miner Tycoon that has been downloaded over 100 million times.
 Ubisoft acquired a 75% majority share of Kolibri Games in February 2020 with a company valuation of €160 Million.

 History

 The company was founded as Fluffy Fairy Games in a student apartment, without any external financing.

 In July 2016, the company released Idle Miner Tycoon, a mining simulation with idle mechanics, after eight weeks of development.

 In January 2018, the company moved to Berlin.

 In April 2018, the company released Idle Factory Tycoon on iOS and Android.
 The idle game that simulates a factory empire has since been downloaded over 10 million times.

 In October 2018, Fluffy Fairy Games changed its name to Kolibri Games.

 Ubisoft acquired a 75% share of Kolibri in February 2020, as the company desired to expand into the "idle" mobile game venue.